 At the time we were both working as geologists for the summer in Nova Scotia – but for different companies.
 My company gave me a vehicle and a cook prepared our meals.
 His company gave him a vehicle and weekly food allowance.
 That meant we could indulge weekly in wine and scallops in the Lunenburg area and then head to Blue Rocks Nova Scotia – a 10 minute drive away, to walk off the meal.

 That wine we’d drink was probably Liebfraumilch or Black Nun.
 That was living though I wouldn’t be caught dead drinking that stuff now.
 But a hearty yes still to the scallops.

-When I revisited by bike what most struck me – apart from the totally dead feeling to Blue Rocks – was its timeless beauty.
+When I revisited Blue Rocks by bike what most struck me – apart from the totally quiet feeling to Blue Rocks – was its timeless beauty.
 I spoke with someone last night who had found a local to chat to – and she was told that there are still six fisherman working out of Blue Rocks.
 It’s also the type of place people retire to.

 Should you make it as far as Lunenburg don’t miss the chance to explore this small fishing hamlet.
 Blue Rocks Nova Scotia is a place untouched by time.